Detailed Device Status

 We don’t know why there are so many copies of the pitch information, or all circumstances under which they might differ from each other, but it seems that Pitch1 and Pitch3 report the current pitch adjustment actually in effect (as reflected on the BPM display), whether it is due to the local pitch fader, or a synced tempo master.

-Pitch2 and Pitch4 are always tied to the position of the local
+Pitch2 and Pitch4 are always tied to the position of the local pitch fader, unless Tempo Reset is active, effectively locking the pitch fader to 0% and Pitch2 and Pitch4 to 100000

-playback and locking the local pitch to −100%, in which case they both
+, or the player is paused or the jog wheel is being held down, freezing playback and locking the local pitch to −100%, in which case they both have the value 000000

 .

-When playback stops, either due to the play button being pressed or
+When playback stops, either due to the play button being pressed or the jog wheel held down, the value of Pitch4 drops to 000000

-the gradual slowdown of playback which is controlled by the player’s
+instantly, while the value of Pitch2 drops over time, reflecting the gradual slowdown of playback which is controlled by the player’s brake speed setting.

-If the player is not synced, but the current pitch is different than what the pitch fader would indicate (in other words, the player is in the state where it tells you to move the pitch fader to the current BPM in order to change the pitch), moving the pitch fader changes the values of Pitch2 and Pitch4 until they match Pitch1 and Pitch3 and begin to affect the actual effective pitch.
+If the player is not synced, but the current pitch is different from what the pitch fader would indicate (in other words, the player is in the state where it tells you to move the pitch fader to the current BPM in order to change the pitch), moving the pitch fader changes the values of Pitch2 and Pitch4 until they match Pitch1 and Pitch3 and begin to affect the actual effective pitch.
 From that point on, moving the pitch fader sets the value of all of Pitch1, Pitch2, Pitch3, and Pitch4.
 This all seems more complicated than it really needs to be…

-The current BPM of the track (the BPM at the point that is currently
+The current BPM of the track (the BPM at the point that is currently being played, or at the location where the player is currently paused) can be found at bytes 92

 –93

 (labeled BPM).
-It is a

-two-byte integer representing one hundred times the current track BPM.
+It is a two-byte integer representing one hundred times the current track BPM.

-So, the current track BPM value to two decimal places can be
+So, the current track BPM value to two decimal places can be calculated as (only byte offsets are hexadecimal):

 In order to obtain the actual playing BPM (the value shown in the BPM display), this value must be multiplied by the current effective pitch, calculated from Pitch1 as described above.
-Since calculating the effective BPM reported by a CDJ is a common operation, here a simplified hexadecimal equation that results in the effective BPM to two decimal places, by combinining the BPM and Pitch1 values:
+Since calculating the effective BPM reported by a CDJ is a common operation, here a simplified hexadecimal equation that results in the effective BPM to two decimal places, by combining the BPM and Pitch1 values:

-value can and does change over the course of playing such tracks.
-When
+Because Rekordbox and the CDJs support tracks with variable BPM, this value can and does change over the course of playing such tracks.

-no track is loaded, BPM has the value ffff
+When no track is loaded, BPM has the value ffff

 .